Xeus-Territory/obsidian_world/content/Tech Second Brain/Containerization/Kubernetes/Awesome Helm.md

 ## Repositories

 - [awesome-helm](https://github.com/cdwv/awesome-helm): Collaborative list of awesome helm charts and resources.
 PRs are welcome!
+- [helm-cheatsheet](https://helm.sh/docs/intro/cheatsheet/): Featuring all the necessary commands required to manage an application through Helm.
 # Installation

 Helm already able to install and use on CI/CD, If you want to learn and work with `helm`, feel free to installing on [Installing Guide](https://helm.sh/docs/intro/install/#helm)